o3de/o3de.org/content/docs/user-guide/features/gems/reference/gamelift.md

 Amazon GameLift is an AWS service for deploying, operating, and scaling session\-based multiplayer games\.
 With Amazon GameLift, you can quickly scale high\-performance game servers up and down to meet player demand without any additional engineering effort or upfront costs\.

-The GameLift Gem provides a framework to extend Lumberyard networking \(GridMate\) to work with GameLift resources via GameLift server and client API's\.
+The GameLift Gem provides a framework to extend O3DE networking \(GridMate\) to work with GameLift resources via GameLift server and client API's\.

 ## Getting Started {#gems-system-gem-gamelift-getting-started}

-To use the Amazon GameLift service with your Lumberyard project, you simply enable the GameLift Gem using Project Configurator\.
+To use the Amazon GameLift service with your O3DE project, you simply enable the GameLift Gem using Project Configurator\.

 You will want to familiarize yourself with GameLift concepts found in the [Amazon GameLift Developer Guide](https://docs.aws.amazon.com/gamelift/latest/developerguide)\.
 GameLift resources like fleet, queue, matchmaking rule, and config need to be deployed prior to running your game on GameLift\.
 For more details, refer to the [GameLift CLI](https://docs.aws.amazon.com/cli/latest/reference/gamelift)\.